Actions and Detail Panel

 Australian and New Zealand Radiologists We are currently appying for CME points and will confirm.
 Previous workshops have all received CME accreditation from RANZCR receiving 33.5 CME Points Eligible for MRI specific CPD points for MRI accreditation.
 (30 MRI specific points are required in a triennium).

 Where is it being held?

-The event will once again be held in Mid Valley most likely at The Gardens.
-We will confirm the hotel shortly.
+The event will once again be held in Mid Valley at The Gardens Hotel and Residences St Giles Luxury.

 How Do I Register?